 Accounts receivable are recorded net of an allowance for estimated uncollectible amounts.
+The University records an allowance for doubtful accounts receivable that is based on various factors, such as historical collection information and existing economic conditions.
 Receivables are charged off against the allowance when deemed uncollectible.
 Recoveries of receivables previously charged off are recorded as revenue when received.